kristjanvalur/py-asynkit/README.md

 ### `task_switch(task, result=None, sleep_pos=None)`

-Immediately moves the given task to the head of the runnable queue and switches to it, assuming it is runnable.
+Immediately moves the given task to the head of the ready queue and switches to it, assuming it is runnable.
 When this call returns, returns `result`.  if `sleep_pos` is not None, the current task will be put to sleep at that position, using `sleep_insert()`.
 Otherwise the current task is put at the end of the ready queue.

+### `task_is_blocked(task)`

+Returns True if the task is waiting for some awaitable, such as a Future or another Task, and is thus not on the ready queue.

 ### `create_task_descend(coro)`